HHS Is More Than NIH

 Other HHS Sub-Agencies

 Several other HHS components offer grants or contracts worth knowing about.
-Indian Health Service (IHS) has 29 open procurement opportunities for healthcare facilities serving Native American and Alaska Native communities.
+Indian Health Service (IHS) has 22 open procurement opportunities for healthcare facilities serving Native American and Alaska Native communities.
 These are contracts rather than grants, covering facility construction, medical equipment, and health services.
-Food and Drug Administration (FDA) has 16 opportunities including the FY26 FDA Broad Agency Announcement for Advanced Research and Development of Regulatory Science (due February 24, 2026) and conference support grants.
-Centers for Medicare and Medicaid Services (CMS) has a notable Innovation in Behavioral Health (IBH) grant with an award ceiling of $7.5 million, due June 3, 2026.
+Food and Drug Administration (FDA) has 17 opportunities, including Novel Approaches to Support Therapeutic Development in Ultra-Rare Cancers (up to $500,000, due June 15, 2026) and the Retail Food Safety Regulatory Association Collaboration (up to $750,000, due July 14, 2026).
+The FY26 FDA Broad Agency Announcement for regulatory science closed in late February 2026.
+Centers for Medicare and Medicaid Services (CMS) ran a notable Innovation in Behavioral Health (IBH) competition with an award ceiling of $7.5 million; it closed in early June 2026.
 Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response, maintains open-ended BAAs for biomedical countermeasure development with deadlines extending to 2027 and 2028.

 Policy Changes Affecting HHS Grants in 2026